oa-333/elog/README.md

 - The 'immediate' policy flushes after each log message write, and exhibits the lowest performance
 - The 'never' policy simply never flushes, and serves as a baseline for other configurations
-- All other synchronous logging methods exhibit the same single-threaded performance (around 950,000 messages per second)
+- All other synchronous logging methods with single file exhibit the same single-threaded performance (around 1.8M msg/sec)
+- Buffered file log target behave a bit better with 2.2M msg/sec
+- Segmented and rotating file log target, coupled with 64kn buffer, shows a small degradation, with 2M msg/sec

 The last 3 logging methods are asynchronous and mostly exhibit high performance as expected, but it should be noted that
 this does not relate to disk write performance, but rather to logger throughput.